hnryjms/Expressive/README.md

 *TODO:* Write better documentation.

 ## Contributing

+Checkout the [Expressive GitHub Wiki](https://github.com/brekkehj/Expressive/wiki/Development) for more information about the development cycle.

 To make contributions to Expressive, follow the steps below to get your changes in the CMS.
 My mission with Expressive is to build a largely *extendable* CMS, so try to write code that allows for some awesome extensions around it.